 How can we create a visible and safe future for LGBTQIA people in Liverpool?

-Since 2020, our Queer The City project has brought LGBTQIA arts and culture into the mainstream.
+Since 2020, our Queer the City project has brought LGBTQIA arts and culture into the mainstream.

+We went on to design a 2-year proposal that combines visible queer art with a programme of community building and training for venues and transport providers.
 As part of this project, we’ve also held two community consultations and an online survey to hear direct from our community and understand where/who/how the funds can best be allocated for the future of the project.
 Our proposal was deliberately flexible to leave plenty of room for input from across the city’s LGBTQIA communities.

 Have your say.
 You can still fill out our community consultation here or get in touch on email@example.com.